 District 14, comprised of Skagit and Whatcom counties, is the most northwestern in the state.
-The district's western extent is associated with the marine waters of Puget Sound and features a vibrant and varied agricultural land base.
+The district's western extent is associated with the marine waters of Puget Sound and the Strait of Georgia and features a vibrant and varied agricultural land base.
 The lowlands of the Skagit Flats and western Whatcom County support abundant wildlife species and populations.
 Most notable are the diverse and large flocks of resident and wintering waterfowl species, offering world-class hunting opportunities.

 The Skagit and Nooksack rivers are the two primary river systems in the district.
 They are fed by the Cascade Mountains and flow into Puget Sound.
-Most lower-elevation forested uplands within these watersheds are owned or managed by private timber companies and the Washington Department of Natural Resources (DNR).
+Most lower elevation forested uplands within these watersheds are owned or managed by private timber companies and the Washington Department of Natural Resources (DNR).
 These lower-elevation working forests provide reasonable to excellent big game hunting opportunities for elk, black-tailed deer, black bear, and cougar.
 Federally owned public lands, such as the Mt.
 Baker-Snoqualmie National Forest and North Cascades National Park, comprise many higher elevation forest lands within the district, including the Ross Lake National Recreation Area, where hunting is allowed.
 These federal lands are associated with the North Cascade Mountains and support game species such as mountain goats, black bears, and black-tailed deer.

-We suggest the WDFW Hunt Planner Webmap for access information and e-scouting.
+We suggest the Washington Department of Fish and Wildlife (WDFW) Hunt Planner web map for access information and e-scouting.

-Figure 1.
-View of the North Fork Nooksack River in Whatcom County - Photo by Robert Waddell
+Photo 1: View of Mt.
+Baker in Whatcom County.
+Photo by Robert Waddell.

 From north to south, the core game management units (GMUs) that comprise District 14 are Nooksack and Diablo (GMUs 418 and 426), which are mainly in Whatcom County, and Sauk (GMU 437), which is almost entirely within Skagit County.
-Portions of North Sound, Stillaguamish, and Cascade (GMUs 407, 448, and 450) also fall within the district boundaries (Figure 2).
+Portions of North Sound, Stillaguamish, and Cascade (GMUs 407, 448, and 450, respectively) also fall within the district boundaries (Figure 1).

-Figure 2.
-Game Management Units (GMUs) in Skagit and Whatcom counties
+Figure 1.
+Game Management Units (GMUs) in Skagit and Whatcom counties.